miselin/rustic/README.md

 This is a simple and small kernel for x86 systems, with the goal of writing as much of the system as possible in Rust.

-There are naturally components that are written in C and Assembly, including general runtime support for Rust itself.
+There are naturally components that are written Assembly, but the goal is to write as much of the systema s possible in Rust.

 It currently simply writes some text to the screen, displays a slow spinning status indicator in the bottom right corner, and echoes characters entered on the keyboard.
 Keyboard LEDs work too.

 ## Build Configuration

-Make sure you have run `git submodule --init` before you build.
-You may also want to run `git submodule update` to ensure `rust-core` is fully up-to-date.

 Create a file `config.mk` in the root directory of the repository.